TITLE 8 SOCIAL SERVICES

 G. Disqualification: Disqualification will follow the procedures set forth below.

-(1) Cause for disqualification: A refugee recipient, who refuses an offer of employment, voluntarily quits employment without good cause, as determined by HSD, or fails to comply with his or her IEP is eligible for disqualification.
+(1) Cause for disqualification: A refugee recipient, who refuses an offer of employment, voluntarily quits employment without good cause, as determined by HCA, or fails to comply with their IEP is eligible for disqualification.

 (2) The refugee shall be provided with a notice of adverse action not less than 13 days prior to the termination date.
 Additionally, the refugee’s sponsor or resettlement agency will be notified of the action taken.
 The notice of adverse action will follow the policy outlined in 8.100.180.10 NMAC.
 The notice may include more than one instance of noncompliance or there may be separate notices for each instance of noncompliance.
 Each instance of noncompliance must be either resolved in a timely manner or a disqualification may occur.